RPM Phase One Project overview: 2022

 Beginning in Spring 2021, activities will include the demolition of stations, track bridges and structure and partial embankment; construction of new track foundations; and the construction of the new bridge via a gantry system.
 Stage A rebuilds the northbound CTA Red and Purple Line tracks and will be completed in late 2022.
 Then, we will begin Stage B and rebuild the southbound Red and Purple Line tracks.
 That stage will be completed by the end of 2024.

 See the latest construction activity notices by clicking here.

-In 2018, we began the pre-construction phase of Red and Purple Line Modernization (RPM) Phase One, which includes property demolition and relocation of utility lines and equipment.
-It’s necessary to complete this work before we could begin major construction of RPM Phase One work, which will include rebuilding four Red Line stations (Lawrence, Argyle, Berwyn and Bryn Mawr and adjacent track structure as well as constructing a new Red-Purple Bypass (RPB) north of Belmont station.
-The major construction work for Phase One is tentatively expected to begin in the second half of 2019 and be completed in 2025.
+In 2018, we began the pre-construction phase of Red and Purple Line Modernization (RPM) Phase One, which included property demolition and relocation of utility lines and equipment.
+It was necessary to complete this work before we could begin major construction of RPM Phase One work, which will include rebuilding four Red Line stations (Lawrence, Argyle, Berwyn and Bryn Mawr and adjacent track structure as well as constructing a new Red-Purple Bypass (RPB) north of Belmont station.
+The major construction work for Phase One began October 2019 and will be fully completed in 2025.

 Construction activity notices (CANs)

 As we work hard to modernize the system for our riders, we know that our construction can and does affect people who live and work nearby.
-That is true for the Red and Purple Modernization (RPM) Phase One project, which is why we make sure that we provide advanced notice to communities in the project footprint ahead of time about work that we will be doing.
+This is why we provide advanced notice to communities in the RPM project footprint about work that we will be doing.
 Construction Activity Notices (CANs) that we have issued for RPM Phase One work can be found here (scroll down the page).
 They are also emailed to affected residents and businesses and physically posted in work site areas.